 - Giving high priority in training general practitioners who are desperately needed by society.

-Since medical education is a life long activity which calls for investing in personal time and resources, graduates should be capable of:
+Since medical education is a lifelong activity that calls for investing in personal time and resources, graduates should be capable of:

 - Carry out self-evaluation.